 Japan

 In Japan, having a healthy relationship with your bank is more important than a specific credit score.
-As a Japanese citizen, maintaining a responsible relationship with your bank and your employer should be enough to get credit approval.
+As a Japanese resident, maintaining a responsible relationship with your bank and employer should be enough to get credit approval.
 The bank is responsible for taking into account details about employment history, salary, and history at the bank.

 United Kingdom